Arijit1000/Sentiment-Analysis_NLTK-3/doc1.md

-In this repo, I will be implementing on these following NLP topics:
+In this repo, I have implemented on the following NLP topics:

 Tokenization of Sentences and Words